taboola/Backstage-API/README.md

 ### Publishers

-**Publishers**: please refer to the [Note For Publishers](https://developers.taboola.com/backstage-api/reference#a-note-for-publishers) in the above docs.
+Please refer to the [Note For Publishers](https://developers.taboola.com/backstage-api/reference#a-note-for-publishers) in the above docs.